Atul090/course-selling-app-backend/readme.txt

-started on 2nd november
+started on 2nd novembertaking over on 23rd november

-:)

---
+now the suntionality is to be omplete within 10 days and then i shall proceede with irats assingnments